wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 *   **!NEW!
 Override 'From' Address**: If you tick this and then fill in the 'From Address:' box then all email will be sent from the given address NOT from the email address given by the form filler.

+*   **!NEW!
+Option to allow enquiry to email themselves a copy of the message.

 == Screenshots ==
 1. Contact Form With reCAPTCHA
 2. Contact Form Without reCAPTCHA